 The excellent facilities we have include an indoor heated swimming pool, large all weather play pitch, an enclosed netball/basketball court, a tennis court, soft play room, physiotherapy rooms and a large hall with a stage and sound and lighting system.
 We also have an environmental area with a pond, a sensory garden, a woodland area and gardening areas.

 There are 750 pupils who attend Colindale, organised into seven year groups, each with three parallel mixed ability classes of not more than 30.
-There are two nursery classes of 39 children, one in the morning and one in the afternoon.
+There are two nursery classes of 39 children, one in the morning and one in the afternoon, as well as a brand new provision for two year olds called Little Rainbows.

 Inclusion and Equality

 We are proud of our school and share and celebrate the diversity of our community.
-Inclusion and equal opportunities are a fundamental part of the ethos of our school.
-We work towards a community in which there is a common vision and sense of belonging by all; a community in which the diversity of people’s backgrounds and circumstances is appreciated and valued; a community in which similar life opportunities are available to all; and a community in which strong and positive relationships exist and continue to be developed in our school and in the wider community.
+As a Rights Respecting school, inclusion and equal opportunities are a fundamental part of our ethos.
+We work towards a community in which there is a common vision and sense of belonging; a community in which the diversity of people’s backgrounds and circumstances is appreciated and valued; a community in which similar life opportunities are available to all; and a community in which strong and positive relationships exist and continue to be developed in our school and in the wider community.

 Our Additionally Resourced Provision for children with Physical Disabilities